anjeta/SUSCOMP-2025-LABS/github-repo-setup/README.md

 ## More version control

 Ensure you understand how to use the ```SSH``` URIs (that start with ```git@``` instead of ```HTTPS```) with your key pair for cloning and pushing your repos from/to your GitHub repo.

+## Acknowledgement

+These instructions are made based on the materials from the Sustainable Computing course held by Adrian Friday, a Professor of Computing and Sustainability at Lancaster University.